honzachalupa/ADS-B/plan.md

 - Replaced complex reactive data binding system with simple, non-reactive approach to eliminate AttributeGraph cycles and state modification warnings.
 - All Swift compilation errors in MapView.swift and AircraftMarkerView.swift have been fixed.
 - 3-color system - white (default civilian), red (emergency), green (military with conservative callsign detection).
-- Eliminated complex clustering logic that was causing performance bottlenecks and SwiftUI cycles.

 ## Task List